Skip to contents

 outstandR_gcomp_ml <-

-strategy = strategy_gcomp_ml(formula = lin_form,
+strategy = strategy_gcomp_ml(

 family = binomial(link = "logit")))